pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 Here we will split the description of the model on domains.

-**Note on capitalization, cases, etc.** Our ontology strives be a formal specification of a conceptualization.
+**Note on Capitalization, cases, etc.** Our ontology strives be a formal specification of a conceptualization.
 In our mental model we have some concepts of some things.
 When we talk about these concepts in the abstract, we will make use of Capitalization.
 For example, we say Thing for the top-level